Narayana108/vedic_knowledge/nimbark_sampraday_articles/an_introduction_to_nimbark_sampraday.md

 I ceaselessly praise Radha who is none other than Krishna, and Shri Krishna who is none other than Radha, whose unity is represented by the Kaamabeeja and who are forever resident in Nikunja Goloka Vrndavana.
 ```

 A lot of this may sound familiar if one is already acquainted with Gaudiya Vaishnavism.
 As one can see there are many similarities between the Gaudiya's and Nimbarki's.
 They share identical and simalar concepts such as bhedabheda, importance of Srimad Bhagavatam, bhakti, naam jaap, tattva's, moksha and the worship of Radha and Krishna.
 Therefor a lot of knowledge is transferable between the sampradays.
-And of course there are differences as well, one example is that in the Nimbark leela as described in Mahavani, Radha and Krishna are married to each other and do not experience any major types of separation from each other.
+And of course there are differences as well, one example is that in the Nimbark Nitya Vrindavan leela as described in Mahavani, Radha and Krishna belong to each other only and have had a type of marriage ceremony to express this and their one pointed love and devotion to each other.
+They do not experience any major types of separation or obstacles to see each other.
 But the two sampradays have more things in common than in difference.

 ## Practice/Sadhana